huntdatacenter/docs/docs/system-status.md

 # System status

+::: danger High risk for service outtake

+**2023-12-01 10:26** - UPS failure reported for  Location1.
+All labs in Cloud1 will be affected if we experience a power drop while the UPS is not working.
+Services might be offline for one to several days in such scenario.
+Mitigation has the higest priority from the vendor and a technician is already on the plane from Oslo.
+We are following in the situation closely and will have hightened monitoring over the weekend.

+:::

+We monitor HUNT Cloud.
+Updates will be posted here if there is any service or performance interruption.

+### Latest system updates

+[..]

-::: warning Access to selected labs affected **2023-11-26 21:48** - Failure on a physical compute machine reported.
+**2023-11-26 21:48** - Failure on a physical compute machine reported.
 Labs located on this physical machine are currently inaccessible.
 We will start to migrate lab machines over to a new physical machines Monday morning.
 Contact us if you need priority.
 New update 2023-11-27 10:00.
-:::

-We monitor HUNT Cloud.
-Updates will be posted here if there is any service or performance interruption.

-### Latest system updates:

 [..]